July 2022 — Technical note #72

 How to find the correct CRS

 If it still does not go to the correct location or additional layers do not match up, either the project CRS or the CRS selected during the import are not correct.
 But it is not always easy to find the correct CRS if one is not provided as is common in CAD files.
-A good starting point would be to search what are the CRSs used for the area of your project in https://epsg.org/home.html, and pick the one whose x,y values resemble more the ones in your file.
+A good starting point would be to search which CRSs are used for the area of your project in https://epsg.org/home.html, and pick the one whose x,y values resemble more the ones in your file.

 How to import secondary layers